rse/huds-hud-training/README.md

 and optionally the [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck) remote control device and its [System:Website](https://help.elgato.com/hc/en-us/articles/360028234471-Elgato-Stream-Deck-System-Actions) function.

-This HUD permanently
-displays an animated progress bar at the bottom-left, an animated title bar at the bottom-right, and a static logo at the top-right.
+This HUD permanently displays an animated agenda list at the top-left, an animated progress bar at the bottom-left, an animated title bar at the bottom-right, and a static logo at the top-right.
 In addition, on-demand it displays one or more animated banners at the top-left.
-The progress bar, title bar and and banners can be controlled either interactively via keystrokes (<kbd>LEFT</kbd>/<kbd>RIGHT</kbd> for the progress bar, <kbd>SPACE</kbd>
+The agenda, progress bar, title bar and and banners can be controlled either interactively via keystrokes (<kbd>a</kbd> for the agenda,
+<kbd>LEFT</kbd>/<kbd>RIGHT</kbd> for the progress bar, <kbd>SPACE</kbd>
 for the title bar and arbitrary configured keys for the banners) or programmatically via HUDS' REST API.